Deadpool205/node-northerncoin/README.md

 ## Commands

-All [Sinovate API](http://api.astra-coin.com) commands are supported, in lowercase or camelcase form.
+All [northerncoin API](http://api.astra-coin.com) commands are supported, in lowercase or camelcase form.

 <table>
 <tr>